Confirming a Breast Cancer Diagnosis

 By getting regular screening mammograms and talking with your doctor about any breast cancer symptoms you experience, you're doing all you can to keep breast cancer out of your future.
 But know this: Should your screening mammograms highlight an area of concern, or should the symptoms you discuss with your doctor indicate that something is amiss with your breast health, we can help.

-At Randolph Hospital, we use state-of-the-art breast testing techniques to help us understand what might be happening with your health.
+At Randolph Health, we use state-of-the-art breast testing techniques to help us understand what might be happening with your health.
 And we use those tests to guide the breast cancer treatments you'll get at Randolph Health.